CrowdHailer/eyg/eyg/README.md

 Should be possible if messages are delivered in order, otherwise the session is very loosly specified as to not be valuable.
 Could just throw runtime exceptions if violated

+### Renaming

+The core project is the specification of a parralel program, it could be renamed `comms`, `eyg_core`, `eyg_model` etc.
+The top level eyg project coul just pull in this dependency